OpenMobile-Official/OpenMobile_OS/README.md

 # OpenMobile_OS
 This is just the files for my open source rpi/sbc os made for touchscreens.
 This is still in development.

+# This is still in development, there is no apps preinstalled.
+No point setting it up now.

 Currently to run it:
 1. Download the files
 2. Install raspbian os lite